zesk/build/docs/tools/usage.md

 {SEE:usageDocument}

-### `usageArgumentFileDirectory` - Validates a value is not blank and is a path
+### `usageArgumentFileDirectory` - Validates a value is not blank and is a file

-Validates a value is not blank and is a path with a directory that exists Upon success, outputs the file name
+Validates a value is not blank and is a file path with a directory that exists.
+Upon success, outputs the file name.

 #### Usage